I have lost track of how many sole practitioners and two-partner accountancy practices pretend to be bigger than they really are.

 This approach of pretending to be bigger than you are is a common mistake, in my view, for two reasons which I will explain in a moment.

-Whenever I ask accountants WHY they are trying to come across as bigger than they really are, they give me one of two reasons.
+Whenever I ask accountants WHY they are trying to come across as bigger than they really are, they normally give me one of three reasons.

 I follow this logic but I’m not sure everyone thinks it through.

-The other reason they may want their firm to appear larger is because they want to attract larger clients.
+3 – The third and most common reason they may want their firm to appear larger is because they want to attract larger clients.
 Those that might be put off if they knew how small the firm is.
 Whilst I understand the aspiration I am not sure how well it works in practice.
 One thing I am sure about is that such clients will be disappointed when they find out they have been deceived.

 The second reason I think it’s a mistake to pretend to be bigger than you are is when this means you hide who runs the practice.
 In such cases your website excludes any direct reference to the practice owner(s).